TRaubenheimer18/Digital-Portfolio/README.md

 - I learnt that it is important to be puntual, take accountability, and have respect for colleagues and clients.
 This topic also covered how professional behaviour extends to dress code, communication style, and even how we respond to criticism or resolve conflicts.

 - The action I took was to reflect on how I present myself in group and professional settings by applying the principles of professionalism to ensure that I meet deadlines, dress appropriately, and communicate respectfully.
-Another things I learnt was how to respond constructively to feedback and to handle disagreements calmly.
+Another thing I learnt was how to respond constructively to feedback and to handle disagreements calmly.

 - As a result, I now have an understanding on how my behaviour can influence workplace relationships and productivity, so by practising good etiquette, I can contribute to a more positive and respectful working environment where collaboration and trust can thrive.
 ___